felleg/felleg.gitlab.io-backup/content/posts/20210628-keyboards.md

 equipment if I want to try a specific ergonomy.

 ## Hiding your PC's password in a macro

+*(Note: This is stupid.
+Don't do this, and if you do, know it's at your own risk.)*

 This is something I don't feel comfortable recommending to people who work in a public environment, but it is something I really enjoy doing when working from home.